adrianotelesc/crud-payroll/Readme.md

 $ sudo make install
 ```

-​In Ubuntu or others derivatives of Debian we can use the comand:
+​In Ubuntu or others derivatives of Debian we can use this comand:

 ```shell
 $ sudo apt-get install open-cobol
 ```

-Para testar se o compilador está funcionando basta usar o comando:
+For to test if the compiler is working, use this comand:

 ```shell
 $ cobc -V